30 Most Important Google Ranking Factors A Beginner Should Know

 But here is the catch.
 Not all those factors are equally important.
-Some are indeed a must haves but others might not make much of a difference in your market.
+Some are indeed must haves, but others might not make much of a difference in your market.
 Many you don’t even have much direct influence on.

-If you just launched your site and try to find out what aspects of SEO you should focus on first, here’s a treat for you.
+If you just launched your site and are trying to find out what aspects of SEO you should focus on first, here’s a treat for you.
 A list of the most important Google ranking factors a beginner should know.

 The way your page is optimized has the most profound effect on its rankings.
 Here are the page optimization factors that can affect its search visibility: